 - Basic plotting for analysis and debugging through matplotlib

 Install spatial_efd by running:

 $ pip install spatial_efd

-This package is developed on Linux for Python 2.7 and requires matplotlib, numpy, nose and pyshp.
+This package supports Python 2.7 and Python 3 and is tested on Linux and Windows environments, using both the standard python interpreter and pypy.
+It requires matplotlib, numpy, future and pyshp.
 These packages will all install automatically if spatial_efd is installed using pip.

 Dependencies can be tracked by visiting requires.io